imaginando/imaginando.github.io/vs/vs2/mixer-panel.md

 - **Materials** (Excluding Background Layer) - Opens the [Material Browser](material-browser).
 - **Copy** (Excluding Background Layer) - Copies the Layer state.
-- **Paste** (Excluding Background Layer) - Pastes the copied Layer.
+- **Paste** (Excluding Background Layer) - Pastes the copied Layer state.
 - **Files** (Background Layer only) - Opens the Media Browser.
 - **Reset** - Lets you reset the Layer in various ways.
     - **Material** - Clear the material from the Layer.
     - **Material Parameters** - Resets the material to its original state.
     - **Modulation Matrix** - Resets all the Matrix values.

 The material previews in the Layer thumbnails are animated, which can consume resources.
-[You can disable the animation by going to the Settings and disabling Animated Layer thumbnails.](settings) The preview will be a static snapshot of the material.
+[You can disable the animation by disabling Animated Layer thumbnails in the Settings.](settings) The preview will be a static snapshot of the material.

 ***
 [Previous: Overview](overview)<br>